nikitavoloboev/data/docs/looking-back/2023/2023-march.md

 Will be using [Solid](../../programming-languages/javascript/js-libraries/solid.md) + [Grafbase](../../networking/graphql/grafbase.md) to build things out.
 Also [Ark](https://github.com/chakra-ui/ark) with some [Tailwind](../../front-end/css/tailwind-css.md) seems nice for UI.

+Now that I am 28 soon, I learned one thing.
+Hope is a waste of time.
+Never got me anywhere.

+Only thing that matters is decisions/actions taken.
+Just ruthless prioritization.
+And in my case from now on being more aggressive with how I share things.
+Releasing actual paid products, not just open source like I do now.

 ## Back to Spain

 Went back to Spain this month too to see my family and 🐶.
 Love them a lot.